perear2/Custom-Dataset-Tutorial/README.md

 # Pytorch Custom Dataset Tutorial
-This is a more detailed tutorial for loading a custom dataset based off of the [Quickstart Tutorial](https://docs.pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html) by Pytorch.
+This is a more detailed tutorial for loading a custom dataset based off of the [Quickstart Tutorial](https://docs.pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html) from Pytorch.
 It loads Pytorch's MNIST dataset to train and my provided dataset to test.
 Code derived from the Quickstart Tutorial is slimmed down to focus more on the loading a custom dataset and smaller test values like "epochs" were minimized to "1" to debug for compatibility faster.

 ### Python Notebook Files
 MyDatasetTutorial.zip - Jupyter notebook option.
 Includes all the dataset files in the directory stucture needed to run locally.<br>